dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

 Currently, Signers do not parse responses from canisters and nor do the responses contain any information about whether the call request was processed successfully.
 A target casnister response only lets the Signer know that the call request was received and whether any of the following errors occurred: [ICRC-25](./icrc_25_signer_interaction_standard.md#errors-3).

-Signer can take the `contentMap` from the first call request response, and make another call to the target canister request to receive as true or false whether the call request was successful or not.
+When Signer handles requests that have dependencies and need to be executed in certain order, Signer takes the `contentMap` from the first call request response, and make another call to the target canister request to receive as true or false whether the call request was successful or not.
+Once Signer validates that the first call request was successfully processed, Signer can execute the second call request that had a dependency on the first.

 ```
 // canister response